OctopusDeploy/blog/blog/2020-11/devops-reading-list/index.md

 The handbook then uses Kim’s “three ways” from the Phoenix Project as a logical structure through which it articulates many of the key ideas and practices at the heart of DevOps, including value stream mapping, deployment practices, testing, telemetry, experimentation/learning.
 There’s also a section dedicated to security and compliance.

-It’s written well too.
+It’s well written too.
 It’s easy to understand with many references to other great books, articles and videos.
 It also includes plenty of real-world case studies to demonstrate the theories in practice.

 One of the key differentiators of The DevOps Handbook relative to [Continuous Delivery](#cd) (CD) or [Site Reliability Engineering](#sre) (SRE) is it’s accessibility.
 It explains the ideas and concepts in straightforward and logical terms, and it ties them directly to business values that are relatively easy to understand even by folks who aren’t experienced engineers or business leaders.
 This is one reason why it’s a great read for IT managers or senior leadership who lack recent technical experience.

-This accessibility may also be it’s downside.
-On the topics I was already familiar with, I wanted to go deeper.
-I was left with questions.
-“How should you handle this unusual scenario?”, “How would that work in practice?”.
+This accessibility may also be its downside.
+On the topics I was already familiar with, I wanted to go deeper, but I was left with questions.

+> “How should you handle this unusual scenario?”

+> “How would that work in practice?”

 If compared with CD or SRE, for example, The DevOps Handbook is less detailed but broader in scope, and it’s an easier read as a result.
 Unlike CD or SRE (which are pretty dense), you may well find yourself reading handbook cover to cover.

 The DevOps Handbook is a fantastic read for someone new to DevOps or someone who wants to better understand how the various strands of DevOps fit together.
 Once you’ve finished it, you’ll hopefully be inspired to continue your DevOps education by going deeper on the topics that most interest you.